18 Lighter Super Bowl Snacks to Enjoy on Game Day

 Instead of baguette slices, try using rounds of sweet potatoes as your crostini base.
 Here, they make an excellent canvas for black beans, cotija cheese, and cilantro.

-Skip the 7-layer dip and serve this tiered salad instead.
+Skip the seven-layer dip and serve this tiered salad instead.
 Be sure to use a glass bowl or trifle dish so that everyone can admire each component: iceberg lettuce, hard-boiled eggs, red cabbage, cherry tomatoes, peas, cheddar cheese, and bacon.

 Chicken Satay Skewers